|Nutrition Facts (per serving)|

 - 1 2/3 cups coconut (fresh or frozen, finely grated, unsweetened)

-- Preheat the oven to 350 degrees, and heat a pot of water on the stove.
+Preheat the oven to 350 F, and heat a pot of water on the stove.

-Note: This recipe can be made in one standard muffin tin, to make 12 standard muffin size flans.
-It can also me made in a medium size (6 to 7 cup) ring mold.
+- This recipe can be made in one standard muffin tin, to make 12 standard muffin size flans.
+It can also be made in a medium-size (6 to 7 cup) ring mold.